 Now we are en route to Hawaii tomorrow for this week’s occultations.
 Maps and details of the predictions can be found here, and more detailed information can be found on this site.
 Mike Person now heads the group at MIT.
 Carlos Zuluaga at MIT keeps the predictions up to date.
 Amanda Bosh is now a scientist in the group there.

-For the June 22/23 event (June 23 UT but June 22 in Hawaii), the star is a magnitude 14.4 in the standard, UCAC2 catalogue.
+For the June 22/23 event on payday loans uk (June 23 UT but June 22 in Hawaii), the star is a magnitude 14.4 in the standard, UCAC2 catalogue.
 The revised, recent predictions seem to have shifted the prediction south, so that Hawaii is slightly off the main predicted path, to its north.
 The island sites are still within the uncertainty for both Pluto and Charon, so we can still hope to see the events.
 One MIT person, Amanda Zangari, has gone to Cairns, Australia, to see if it goes that far south.
 The event is particularly exciting because if we capture both Pluto and Charon nearly simultaneously, we can find out about the system’s internal orbits with higher precision than before, perhaps allowing a refinement of the center of mass and thus the masses and densities of each object.
 Another excitement is to be the first deployment for an occultation of the NASA/German SOFIA airplane, the successor to the Kuiper Airborne Observatory that has been so long in being readied.
 Mike Person is Jim Elliot’s successor as co-Investigator, and Ted Dunham is also a co-Investigator.
 They will fly to the centerline of the latest prediction, which, as of today (Sunday before the events) is off the coast of Mexico.

 For the June 26/27 event (June 27 UT but June 26 in Hawaii), the star is magnitude 13.6, a couple of magnitudes brighter than most of the stars we have observed being occulted, so the data would be particularly low-noise.
 In addition to the occultation of Pluto itself, whose southern limit is predicted to pass through the Hawaiian islands, the tiny Pluto moon Hydra is to be occulted, though that narrow path’s prediction now passes north of the Hawaiian islands.
 We have arranged for telescopes in Yunnan, China, in Japan, Taiwan, and Thailand to observe with us, and MIT’s Matt Lockhart is en route to Yunnan with one of our POETS cameras.
 We have Australian sites still observing as well, just in case the actual path is hundreds of kilometers south of the predictions.